osano/cookieconsent/README.md

     If you wish to use your own css instead, pass a path here. i.e. `'styles/my_custom_theme.css'` and it will be dynamically loaded.

-    To stop cookieconsent from loading css at all, pass `false`.
+    To stop Cookie Consent from loading css at all, pass `false`.

 ## Contributing